Appearance and character of Wolfgang Amadeus Mozart: Portraits and paintings of the composer

-Currently, there are more than sixty Mozart portraits and pictorial representations of all kinds, despite the fact that much of them show little fidelity to the model.
+Currently, there are more than sixty Mozart portraits and pictorial representations of all kinds, despite the fact that many of them show little fidelity to the model.

-Arthur Hutchings expressed his point of view about the contradiction offered by the opposition between the enormous amount of artworks that represent the genius and the scarce iconographic value of them with the sentence: "Too many images".
+Arthur Hutchings expressed his point of view about the contradiction offered by the opposition between the enormous number of artworks that represent the genius and the scarce iconographic value of them with the sentence: "Too many images".
 For his part, Alfred Einstein, also a Mozart specialist, expressed his opinion about these portraits in the following statement:

-With the exception of French artist Jean-Baptiste Greuze, no other major painter undertook the task of faithfully reproducing Mozart's physique.
+No major painter other than French artist Jean-Baptiste Greuze undertook the task of faithfully reproducing Mozart's physique.
 On the other hand, one of the characteristics of the 18th century as far as painting is concerned was precisely, although only in some schools, the lack of fidelity to the features of the reproduced model.

 All this led the musicologist Arthur Schuring to state in 1923 the following:

 These statements led the musicologists and art historians to undertake a rigorous analysis of all existing paintings, sketches, drawings, cameos and engravings of the composer.
 The conclusion of this was that only eight works of art, all of them of unequal interest, were produced by authors who knew Mozart directly, or by sketches taken from drawings made from life.
 From this selection, Mozart's "biographical paintings" have been published with more care, generally following the criteria that emerged from this analysis.

 Thus, it seems appropriate to point out a list of authors, contemporaries of the composer, who signed loose portraits of Mozart: Pompeo Girolamo Battoni, François Joseph Bosio, Breitkopf, Joseph Duplessis, Nicolò Grassi, Jean-Baptiste Greuze, Klass, Langernhöffel, Rigaud, Saint-Aubin, Van Smissen, Thelott, Tischbein, and Johann Zoffany.
 Nevertheless, the study of these portraits can be interesting since, although they are not faithful to the physical features of the composer, they provide important iconographic data, either on musical instruments, or on other personalities that appear in them.